actumn/celery.node/examples/quick-start.md

-# Basic
+# Quick start
-This example describes how to use `celery-node` in basic.
+This example describes how to use `celery-node`.

 ### client
 ```javascript